This is the 16th year with Gardener Cary George in charge of the Garden.

 The main Garden project for the Friends this year was fencing.
-By the end of the year the Friends had collected $2,566 toward the cost of the new wrought iron fence at the Garden’s back entrance.
+By the end of the year the Friends had collected $2,566 toward the cost of the new wrought iron fence at the Garden’s back entrance - well short of the estimated $16,000 cost.
 Construction would eventually take place in 2005.

 At the Friends board meeting on Oct.
 7th at the Golden Valley Historical Center, Gardener Cary George reported on the parking pass issue.
 The controversy about the Park Board’s proposal to instigate a parking pass fee for park car lots was still being discussed.
 The Board voted to send a letter of opposition to the Park Board and to Mayor Rybak.
 It eventually was resolved that there would be both meters and spaces for cars with parking passes.

 A volunteer luncheon was held on Nov.
 23 at the Golden Valley American Legion Club, organized by Marguerite Harbison, Harriet Betzold and Nita Lussenhop. (photo below)

 The plan for honoring former Gardener Ken Avery was coming together in the form of a bird watching area.
 Board member Connie Pepin had been in contact with Ken’s widow Muriel, and she was in favor of this type of honor.
 Landscape architect George Watson has offered his services in designing the area, the Park Board has surveyed the site and Watson is to submit designs to the Park Board for approval.
 The plan was carried out in 2005.

 Board member Pam Weiner was coordinating a group working up designs for a Friends 50th anniversary memory book that would be published the following year.